mimimukherjee/EnvironmentAutomation/workshops/environment-automation/LabGuide101.md

 ![](images/101/11.png)

-- Click on the TENANCY link and copy the tenancy OCID and note down the Home Region.
+- Click on the MENU and navigate to Governance -> Service Limits and copy the tenancy OCID and note down the Home Region.
 Enter the tenancy OCID in TF_VAR_tenancy_ocid ,  the tenancy in TF_VAR_tenancy and the Home Region in TF_VAR_region.

 ![](images/101/12.png)

-- Click on User from the Identity tab
+- Click the MENU and navigate to Identity -> Users

 ![](images/101/13.png)